Driving Home a Love of Middle Grade Books

 Caroline Gertler

-Caroline Gertler’s debut middle grade novel, MANY POINTS OF ME, was published by Greenwillow/HarperCollins in 2021.
-Her second, WHERE YOU'VE GOT TO BE, is forthcoming in 2022.
+Caroline Gertler is the author of MANY POINTS OF ME (2021) and WHERE YOU'VE GOT TO BE (2022), both published by Greenwillow/HarperCollins.
 A former children’s book editor, Caroline has an MA in art history and gives tours of Old Master paintings at the Metropolitan Museum of Art.
 She was raised in New York City and still lives there, on the Upper West Side, just across town from the Met, with her family.

 Where You've Got to Be